tavisit/PC_Benchmark/README.md

 2. BenchmarkPower -> Run a benchmark which runs the power function and measure its execution frequency
 3. BenchmarkForLoops -> Run a benchmark which runs a big loop and measure its execution frequency
 4. BenchmarkSimpleOperations -> Run a benchmark which runs a simple addition and substraction and measure its clock cycles

+All the Benchmark named methods will run multiple times and average the results, in order to obtain a more consistent measurement.

 ### RAM Benchmark Design
 ### Storage Benchmark Design